microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

 1. Select `Create` in the toolbar.

 1. Perform the following tasks:
-    - Select your subscription.
+    - Select your Azure subscription.
-    - Select the resource group to use (create a new one if needed).
+    - Select the resource group to use (create a new one if one doesn't exist).
     - Enter an ACS resource name.
 It must be a unique value.
     - Select a data location.

 1. Select `Review + Create` followed by `Create`.

-1. Once your ACS resource is created, navigate to it and select `Settings --> Identities & User Access Tokens`.
+1. Once your ACS resource is created, navigate to it, and select `Settings --> Identities & User Access Tokens`.

 1. Select the `Voice and video calling (VOIP)` checkbox.

 1. Select `Generate`.

 1. Copy the `Identity` and `User Access token` values to a local file.
-You'll need those values later in this exercise.
+You'll need the values later in this exercise.

     ![User identity and token](./images/acs-to-teams-meeting/user-identity-token.png "User identity and token")

-1. Select `Settings --> Keys` and copy the `Primary key` connection string value to the same location as the user identity and token values.
+1. Select `Settings --> Keys` and copy the `Primary key` connection string value to the local file where you copied the user identity and token values.

 1. To run the application you'll need a Teams meeting link.
 Go to https://teams.microsoft.com, sign in with your Microsoft 365 developer tenant, and select the `Calendar` option on the left.

-    > NOTE: If you don't currently have a Microsoft 365 account, you can sign up for the [Microsoft 365 Developer Program](https://cda.ms/1Jp) subscription.
+    > NOTE: If you don't currently have a Microsoft 365 account, you can sign up for the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) subscription.
 It's *free* for 90 days and will continually renew as long as you're using it for development activity.
-If you have a Visual Studio *Enterprise* or *Professional* subscription, both programs include a free Microsoft 365 [developer subscription](https://aka.ms/MyVisualStudioBenefits), active for the life of your Visual Studio subscription. *See* [Set up a Microsoft 365 developer subscription](https://cda.ms/1Jq).
+If you have a Visual Studio *Enterprise* or *Professional* subscription, both programs include a free Microsoft 365 [developer subscription](https://aka.ms/MyVisualStudioBenefits), active for the life of your Visual Studio subscription.

-1. Select a date/time on the calendar, add a title for the meeting, and select `Save`.
+1. Select a any date/time on the calendar, add a title for the meeting, and select `Save`.

 1. Select the new meeting you added in the calendar and copy the Teams meeting link that is displayed into the same file where you stored the ACS user identity, token, and connection string.